 In a role that includes the task of handling people, communication skill is crucial.
 Providing appropriate feedback and providing clear instructions are essential to keep the team running smoothly.

 However, communication is more than just the ability to express ideas clearly and concisely.
-It also involves listening well and connecting well to the person on the other end of the communication line.
+It also involves listening well and connecting well with the person on the other end of the communication line.

 Strengths for Providing Guidance and Direction